Get Involved with Summer Place

 Tech Week: Volunteers who help to build the set will work under the Technical Director and/or Master Carpenter to construct, paint, and dress the set.
 They use power tools, paint set pieces and furniture, and perform other tasks as requested to prepare the stage for the opening of the show.
 This is a short-term commitment of one or two weeks.

-Strike: At the end of the run of the show, the strike crew will dismantle the set and assist the staff with cleanup so we can vacate the theatre or prepare for the next show.
+Strike: At the end of the run of the show, the the crew, cast and any volunteers wishing to help will dismantle the set and assist the staff with cleanup so we can vacate the theatre or prepare for the next show.
 These tasks could include

 • Helping the Lighting Designer unplug and remove or reposition lights